2026 Tennessee Native Plant Sale

 2026 Tennessee Native Plant Sale – May 16, 2026

 There is no preorder for our sale.
-Every year our sale inventory is a little different from previous years because Mother Nature doesn’t always cooperate.
+Every year our sale inventory is a little different from previous years because Mother Nature doesn’t always cooperate, and we also try to bring you new wonderful natives each year.
 We grow about half our plants from seed.
 We often sell out of popular items fairly quickly.
 Because we’re opening at 8:30 this year, plan to get there early.
 You’ll be given a line number so you don’t have to stay in line.
 We’re having 4 educational tables for our customers waiting in line: propagation, rain gardens, garden structures, and cedar glade plants.

 | Category | Common Name | Botanical Name | Light Requirement | Keystone Status |